semgrep/semgrep-docs/docs/release-notes/march-2023.md

 ### Added

 - You can now receive Semgrep Supply Chain notifications in your Slack channel.
 Be notified of **reachable vulnerabilities** as soon as a scan finishes.
-Install the [Semgrep Slack app](https://returntocorp.slack.com/apps/A03BM27NJ0H-semgrep?tab=more_info), then type `/semgrep_subscribe` to start setting up your Slack notifications.
+Sign in to Semgrep Cloud Platform and click Settings > Integrations > Add integration > Slack and follow the instructions to start setting up your Slack notifications.

 ### Changed